 Soils that are saturated with clay and/or rain will generally cause poor drainage.
 By contrast, sandy soils might drain too well.

-Under-watering: Wilted plants
+Under-watering: Wilted cannabis plants

 Symptom: Plants grow slowly and are wilting.